-The Company's primary source of revenue to date has been from new rail tank car builders and retrofit/repair customers.
+The Company's primary source of revenue to date has been from new tank car builders and retrofit/repair customers.
 Management expects that the Company's capital resources may grow and diminish in line with the historic up and down economic cycles of the railroad industry.
-As at the end of Fiscal 2023 there were no material commitments for capital expenditures.
+As at the end of Fiscal 2024 there were no material commitments for capital expenditures.

-The Company plans to generate the necessary capital resources to finance operations by way of the sales of the Company's products.
+The Company plans to generate the necessary capital resources to finance operations by way of product sales.
 If the Company is unsuccessful in generating adequate capital resources from one or more of the anticipated sources and is unable to replace any shortfall with capital resources from another source, the Company may not be able to meet the Company's future financial obligations and the Company's operations may be adversely affected.

-Management takes all necessary precautions to minimize risks however additional risks could affect the future performance of the Company.
-They include that the Company's products are new entries to the railroad industry and involve detailed proprietary and engineering knowledge and specific customer adoption criteria, hence factors that could cause actual financial results to be materially different include that the Company may be unsuccessful in raising any additional capital needs that may arise; the Company may not have sufficient capital to develop, produce and deliver new orders; product development may face unexpected delays; orders that are placed may be cancelled; product may not perform as well as expected; markets may not develop as quickly as anticipated or at all; or that the construction or other plans for plants run into permit, labor or other problems.
+Management takes all necessary precautions to minimize risks, however additional risks could affect the future performance of the Company.
+Some of the Company's products are new entries to the railway industry and involve detailed proprietary and engineering knowledge and specific customer adoption criteria, hence factors that could cause actual financial results to be materially different include that the Company may be unsuccessful in raising additional capital to cover needs that may arise; the Company may not have sufficient capital to develop, produce and deliver new orders; product development may face unexpected delays; orders that are placed may be cancelled; product may not perform as well as expected; markets may not develop as quickly as anticipated or at all; or that the construction or other plans for plants run into permit, labor or other problems.
 See "Risk Factors".

-In the past, the Company has raised funds through private placement equity financings and through the exercise of options and warrants.
+In the past, the Company has raised funds through private placement equity financing and through the exercise of options and warrants.
 Although the Company has been successful in raising funds and funding itself in the past, there is no guarantee that the Company will be able to do so in the future.